 Urbanists-in-Residence are prominent global influencers practicing in civil society, the arts, business, media or the public service.
 They are committed to community engagement and have a clear project focus aligned with the School of Cities.

-Visiting Professors are faculty who hold continuing appointments at other universities or research institutes, who join the School of Cities for a year, to engage in urban-focused research and/or teaching and who have a commitment to community engagement.
+Visiting Professors are faculty who hold continuing appointments at other universities or research institutes, who join the School of Cities for up to a year to engage in urban-focused research and/or teaching and who have a commitment to community engagement.